Conveniently located to serve St. Louis, Missouri

 Dr. Cabbabe will ask that you refrain from taking any aspirin, Plavix, Coumadin, ibuprofen or any other type of blood thinner.
 He will also ensure that your blood pressure has been properly controlled if you have high blood pressure.
 On the morning of surgery, Dr. Cabbabe will precisely mark the planned incision and injection lines.

 View before-and-after pictures of real patients of Cabbabe Plastic Surgery

 The procedure(s) is approximately 1 hour in length.
 This procedure can be done under local anesthesia, local anesthesia with sedation or general anesthesia.
 No sutures are generally needed.

-Your Lip Augmentation will be performed by Dr. Cabbabe's surgery center located in St. Louis, MO.
+Your Lip Augmentation will be performed in a hospital or surgery center in St. Louis, MO.